 Tom DeFrange – Founder

 Raised in the Catholic tradition, I have served as a music educator and church director in over 20 different churches in and around the vicinity of Akron, Ohio since the age of 18.
 This year marks my 50th in music ministry.
-I have directed in Catholic, United Methodist, Lutheran, Disciples of Christ and Universalist Unitarian Churches working with traditional and contemporary ensembles.
+I have directed in Catholic, United Methodist, Lutheran, Disciples of Christ, United Church of Christ and Universalist Unitarian Churches working with traditional and contemporary ensembles.
 Over the years I have ministered to children, teens and adults in churches and Catholic schools, and whenever I found myself in need of a song to address a particular Scriptural or homiletic theme, I wrote one.
 This site represents the culmination of my life’s work as a church composer and along the contributions of the other composers that have and will be joining me on this site, I am working to create the world’s greatest repository of unpublished Christian music designed for church worship.

 consist of Scriptural paraphrase, the summary of a given Scriptural message, or a reflection/interpretation of a given Scripture.
 The compositions that offer a reflective or contemporary interpretation on a Scriptural theme is something that is not as commonly found in collections of songs for worship.
 The role of drawing modern day parallels and applications of a given Scripture is usually assigned to the priest or minister in the pulpit.
 I have found, however, that using the music to this end can dramatically impact the presentation of a given theme within the context of the worship experience.
 Music can be more than ornamental.
 Beyond the role of its emotional appeal, it can also appeal to the intellect.
 For me the message matters and I strive, especially in my reflective songs, to provide some food for the thought.